Kick Axe Owner Defied Pandemic Ban on Axe Throwing to Keep Staff Employed

 While DC had categorized her business as live entertainment, she found it actually didn’t qualify as live entertainment when she sought a Shuttered Venue Operators Grant from the Small Business Administration.
 Meanwhile, Flesher-Sonnier also operates another Kick Axe in Philadelphia, where the opposite rules apply: axe-throwing is allowed but it can’t serve food and drinks.
 She also runs two escape rooms—one in Georgetown and another in Alexandria—which don’t have liquor licenses and have remained open with limited capacity and other restrictions.

-Flesher-Sonnier is hoping to work with her landlord, and is holding out hope that Kick Axe and Throw Social could still reopen—legally—in the coming months.
+Flesher-Sonnier is hoping to work with her landlord, has started a GoFundMe for staff, and is holding out hope that Kick Axe and Throw Social could still reopen—legally—in the coming months.
 In the meantime, she’s in Florida, where she’s gearing up to open a new Throw Social with a 7,000-square foot outdoor patio and stage in Delray Beach.
 That’s the only state where she plans to grow the business going forward.

 “Everything is open, and there are so many less restrictions,” she says.
 “It will just be easier, because I’m afraid this is isn’t going to be the last time, you know?”